-Sixth-grader Sassafrass constantly complains about having to sit in the front four rows while Ethel, whom she despises, “always” gets everything she wants.
-“Everything” is keeping rowdy sixth-graders out of the middle four rows where the more sedate seventh-graders are deposited … by order of me for the sake of some semblance of peace.
+Sixth-grader Sassafrass constantly complains about having to sit in the front four rows while Ethel, a seventh-grader she despises, “always” gets everything she wants.
+“Everything” is keeping rowdy sixth-graders like Sassafrass out of the middle four rows where the more sedate seventh-graders are deposited … by order of me for the sake of some semblance of peace.

 One day, to my surprise, they all said they wanted to switch seating areas … only to have Sassafrass and Co. return to the front near Ethel the next day.

-The ensuing highly distracting unpleasantries forced me to call a summit meeting at their school and include a guidance counselor.
+The ensuing highly distracting unpleasantries forced me to call a summit meeting at their school and include a guidance counselor in the festivities.

 So, as near as I can reckon, kids want what they want when they want it … until they don’t want it no more.
 Which is usually a few minutes later.

-Maybe you’ve got them figured out.
+Maybe you’ve got them figured out a little better.
 If so, I salute you.